 “Pakistanis do have a palette for Thai food.
 They don’t have palette for Italian and French food,” Aneela was of the view.

 We were served with the chef’s special five course dinner starting with the aromatic Vietnamese fish and prawn soup, which was very delicious.
 It was served with garlic cheese bread.
 The start was very refreshing and the five course meal throughout remained as such.
 The spicy prawn pomelo salad and red curried grilled tiger prawns as appetizers were great.
 Thai mai beef and chili prawn stir fry were awesome.
 The summer menu also includes spinach and asparagus soup, strawberry and feta cheese salad, broccoli and crispy chicken salad, Thai fish cakes with peanut chili cucumber dip, salt’n pepper squid, Buddha chicken, green pesto chicken, mediterranean chicken and green cury chicken.

 Polo Lounge restaurant uses organic and natural ingredients.
 “Good food is all about ingredients.
 The only problem one faces as chef in Pakistan is ingredients.
 For example you would not get fresh mushrooms here.
 We get all the stuff imported.
 In UK, USA and other countries soft shell crab is readily available.
 Here the fish vendors did not even know about it.
 All over the world the trend that is going on in good restaurants is almost the same.
 In Pakistan, however, some things are still not available,” Aneela said while talking to us after the sumptuous dinner that we had.
 The restaurant had a lot to offer in its dessert menu but I settled for green tea that was served hot.
 The service at the restaurant was good and very professional.
 Polo Lounge is a good place for meetings and family get-togethers.
-Its summer menu definately should not be missed by foodies.Published in The Nation newspaper on 25-May-2014
+Its summer menu definately should not be missed by foodies.This news was published in The Nation newspaper.
+Read complete newspaper of 25-May-2014 here.